awsdocs/aws-codecommit-user-guide/doc_source/getting-started.md

 1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

-1. In the region selector, choose the AWS Region where you want to create the repository\.
+1. Use the region selector to choose the AWS Region where you want to create the repository\.
 For more information, see [Regions and Git Connection Endpoints](regions.md)\.

 1. On the **Repositories** page, choose **Create repository**\.

 1. On the **Create repository** page, in **Repository name**, enter a name for your repository \(for example, **MyDemoRepo**\)\.
 **Note**
-Repository names can be no longer than 100 characters\.
+Repository names are case sensitive and can be no longer than 100 characters\.
 For more information, see [Limits](limits.md#limits-repository-names)\.

 1. \(Optional\) In **Description**, enter a description \(for example, **My demonstration repository**\)\.
 This can help you and other users identify the purpose of the repository\.

+1. \(Optional\) Choose **Add tag** to add one or more repository tags \(a custom attribute label that helps you organize and manage your AWS resources\) to your repository\.
+For more information, see [Tagging Repositories in AWS CodeCommit](how-to-tag-repository.md)\.

 1. Choose **Create**\.

 **Note**
-The remaining steps in this tutorial use `MyDemoRepo` for the name of your CodeCommit repository\.
+The remaining steps in this tutorial use `MyDemoRepo` for the name of the CodeCommit repository\.
 If you choose a different name, be sure to use it throughout this tutorial\.

 For more information about creating repositories, including how to create a repository from the terminal or command line, see [Create a Repository](how-to-create-repository.md)\.